sgoadhouse/msox3000/README.md

 Currently, this is a list of the features that are supported so far:

-* Only the analog channels are supported
+* The only supported channels are the analog channels, '1', '2', etc., as well as 'POD1' for digital 0-7 and 'POD2' for digital 8-15
 * Reading of all available single channel measurements
 * Reading of all available DVM measurements
 * Installing measurements to statistics display
 * Reading data from statistics display
 * Screen Hardcopy to PNG image file
-* Reading actual waveform data to a csv file
+* Reading actual waveform data to a csv file including for 'POD1' and 'POD2'
 * Saving oscilloscope setup to a file
 * Loading oscilloscope setup from saved file
-* Issuing Autoscale for a channel
+* Issuing Autoscale for channel(s) for all analog as well as 'POD1' and 'POD2'
 * Screen Annotation
-* Channel Labels
+* Channel Labels for only the analog channels

 It is expected that new interfaces will be added over time to control and automate the oscilloscope.
 The key features that would be good to